lonelyelk/elk-quine/README.md

 $ ruby quine.anim.rb 30 0.2
 ```

 No specific obfuscation was made to the code.
-I also tried to keep line length lower 100.
+I also tried to keep line length below 100.

 ## Other